Enrolling in this program

 Program eligibility requirements

-The ICS department bases admission decisions on the applicant's prior academic work (especially in Computer Science), professional or other non-academic background in Computer Science, and recommendation letters.
-The following three items are the minimum criteria for the ICS department to consider an applicant for potential admission.
+The Computer Science and Cybersecurity (CSC) department bases admission decisions on the applicant's prior academic work (especially in Computer Science), professional or other non-academic background and experience in Computer Science, and recommendation letters.
+The following three items are the minimum criteria for the CSC department to consider an applicant for potential admission.
 Meeting these requirements is not a guarantee of admission.

 - Two positive recommendations from people qualified to judge the applicant's ability for graduate studies